Safer Cities: Her Way

 What are the phases for the Gosford Her Way project?

-Phase 1: Discover & Define March – June 2023 (4 months) we are here now
+Phase 1: Discover & Define March – June 2023 (4 months)

 We are currently asking women, girls and gender diverse people to get involved in the following ways: